carla-simulator/carla/Docs/tuto_A_add_map.md

 ### Prepare the package manually

-The folder structure and `.json` file necessaries to import maps are created automatically when doing the ingestion.
-However, this can be done manually if necessary.
-Here are the steps to do so.
+A package needs to follow a certain folder structure and contain a `.json` file describing it.
+This steps can be saved under certains circumstances, but doing it manually will always work.

   <details>
     <summary> Read how to prepare the folder structure and .json file